 "There seems to be the idea in the world that if I'm beautiful, you are not.
 What's real is that beauty is infinite.
 There is infinite beauty in the world, and there's infinite talent."

 — Adrian Danzig

-Adrian Danzig (guest): There seems to be the idea in the world that if I'm beautiful and you, you are not a zero sum game in, in beauty or in talent or in in anything which actually creates community in the end.
-What’s real is that it's infinite, that there is infinite beauty in the world and there's infinite talent, and this is the subject of great crying for me.
-I just think it's so touching.
-I’m going especially with the young girls and with women like this idea that there's a limited number amount of beauty in the world or limited way of being beautiful, like these are terrible ideas.
+Adrian Danzig (guest): There seems to be the idea in the world that if I'm beautiful you are not, that there's a zero-sum game in beauty or in talent or in anything which actually creates community.
+And what's real is that it's infinite, that there is infinite beauty in the world and there's infinite talent and this is the subject of great crying for me.
+I just think it's so touching especially with young girls, and with women like this idea that there's a limited number amount of beauty in the world or a limited way of being beautiful I think these are terrible ideas.

-S. Salis: Artistic director of the physical theater company “500 Clown” using clown and humor to get the audience's active attention.
-Adrian Danzig has performed at the Goodman theater, the Steppenwolf, The Second City, Berkeley Rep, and much more a Brooklyn native.
-Adrian is an actor, director, teacher, an alumnus of the school of the art institute in Chicago who also studied clown with world, famous physical theater performers like Philippe Gaulier.
-Through his work, Mr. Danzig aims to explore with the audience how the body can display and elaborate the full range of human emotions from joy and happiness to fear and anger with his company, producing shows like 500 clown macbeth or 500 clown Frankenstein.
+Simone Salis (guest): I am Simone Salis and this is The Hoomanist with today's guests Adrian Danzig.
+Artistic Director of the Physical Theater Company 500 clown using clown and humor to get the audience's active attention.
+Adrian Danzig has performed at the Goodman Theatre, the Steppenwolf, The Second City, Berkeley Rep and much more, a brutally native Adrian is an Actor, Director, Teacher, and alumnus of the school of the Art Institute in Chicago who also studied clown with world-famous physical theater performers like Philippe Gallia.
+Through his work, Mr. Danzig aims to explore with the audience how the body can display and elaborate the full range of human emotions from joy and happiness to fear and anger, with his company producing shows like 500 clown Macbeth or 500 clown Frankenstein.

 A. Danzig: That's pretty good.